Need cooking ideas for kids? The answer - cupcakes. Whether you're

 1 teaspoon of vanilla extract.

 Next, the fun part - icing.
-This is where cooking with children gets interesting!
-Prepare a basic vanilla butter icing by combining, in an electric mixer:
+This is where cooking with children gets

 1 cup (2 sticks) of softened butter